yuxiangbao/NBN/README.md

 ## ⭐ Cite

-If you find this project useful in your research, we appreciate your citation of our work:
+If you find this project useful in your research, we appreciate your star and citation of our work:

 ```
 @article{bao2024normalizing,